 3.7 Virtual Holiday Party Ideas For Chinese New Year

 3.7.1 Conduct An Origami Class

 Origami as an art form has been around for hundreds of years.
-You can celebrate Chinese New Year by practicing this art form.
+You can celebrate Chinese New Year by practising this art form.
 Get someone to conduct a class or look through a couple of tutorials online together.
 Once everyone understands how to go about it, you can even conduct a competition and vote for the best origami.

 3.7.2 A Tea Party